Skip to content

 How the math works

 ERC cost = balance × ERC%.
 Interest saved = monthly saving × months remaining.
-Net = saved - ERC.
-Break-even months = ERC cost / monthly saving.
-The working is transparent — you can verify every step yourself in the formula section below.
-No black box, no opaque "proprietary model".
+Net benefit = interest saved − ERC cost.
+Break-even months = ERC cost ÷ monthly saving — that is, how many months of saved interest are needed before the ERC pays for itself.
+The working is transparent and visible in the formula section below.

 Example Scenario